Skip to main content

 Bill Summary

-The bill prohibits training for law enforcement personnel, emergency medical service providers, or other first responders from including the term "excited delirium"; except in an emergency medical service provider training the term may be used in teaching the history of the term .
+The act prohibits training for law enforcement personnel, emergency medical service providers, or other first responders from including the term "excited delirium"; except that in an emergency medical service provider training the term may be used in teaching the history of the term.
 A peace officer is prohibited from using the term "excited delirium" to describe a person in an incident report.
 A coroner or other person authorized to determine a cause of death shall not register "excited delirium" as the cause of death on a death certificate.

 Status